athaun/Eclipse-OS/README.md

 ## About
 Our goal is to create a lightweight, fast simulation OS on Khan Academy using Processing.js with clean source code!
 Our largest feature is Vocal, an assistant that will help you throughout your day.
 She can open apps, have a chat, or set a calendar date!

+## Contributing
+All contribution, bug reports and ideas are welcomed by the Eclipse Development team.
+Refer to the [contributing guide](https://github.com/athaun/Eclipse-OS/blob/master/CONTRIBUTING.md) for more information.

 ## License
 Eclipse OS is made availible under the [MIT License](https://github.com/athaun/Eclipse-OS/blob/master/LICENSE).